-Whatever the nature of your business, putting procedures in place to avoid health and safety breaches is essential.
+Whatever the nature of your business, putting procedures in place to avoid health and safety breaches can help reduce the risk of serious accidents and incidences.
 In the most serious cases, health and safety failures can lead to serious injury or even death, as well as to potential fines and imprisonment - including liability for corporate manslaughter in some instances.

 The cornerstone of your health and safety obligations is the requirement to carry out a health and safety risk assessment, including a fire-risk assessment, which involves identifying potential risks in your business and taking steps to remove or minimise them.
 Contact your local fire safety officer to find out more.

 Bear in mind that aspects of your business may present different levels of risk to different people.
 For example, consider whether there are risks that might particularly affect the health and safety of people with disabilties, pregnant women and new mothers, young people or workers unfamiliar with your premises and procedures.